The best sales to shop today: Columbia, Ruggable, Cricut and more | CNN Underscored

 - Get ready for the chilly season or stock up on outdoor gear for any time throughout the year with 30% off The North Face items at Backcountry.

-- If you’ve been looking to get your hands on a Samsung Smart TV, you’re in luck because the Class Q80T/Q8DT QLED 4K UHD HDR Smart TV which offers stunningly clear picture without a glare is now starting at $879.99 when you opt for the refurbished model on Woot!.
+- If you’ve been looking to get your hands on a Samsung Smart TV, you’re in luck because the Class Q80T/Q8DT QLED 4K UHD HDR Smart TV, which offers stunningly clear picture without a glare, is now starting at $879.99 when you opt for the refurbished model on Woot!.

 - Select clothing styles for men and women at Adidas, including leggings, sweatpants, tank tops and shorts, are now $60 and under.

-- The Shark UV480 Rocket DuoClean Stick Vacuum is not only lightweight, it features the incredible suction Shark is known for, and now you can get it for $79.99 on Woot! when you buy the refurbished model.
+- The Shark UV480 Rocket DuoClean Stick Vacuum is not only lightweight, it also features the incredible suction Shark is known for, and now you can get it for $79.99 on Woot! when you buy the refurbished model.

 - MacBook Airs and MacBook Pros are now as low as $509.99 for refurbished models on Woot!.